suhailnepal/learning-git/notes.md

 Head is a pointer which tells us where the current branch is pointing.
 The other way to look at this, it tells us where we are working at the moment.

+### Gitignore

+This is a file which can used if you want to ignore a specific file to be commited.
+You can use regex, wildcards in gitignore.
+One of the example could be with terraform where you don't want to commit *.tfstate file and might want to add them in .gitignore files.